john-johansson/tibber-realtime-monitoring/README.md

 ```

 ### grafana
 grafana is installed using the grafana operator.
 You need to install the operator from the operatorhub.
 In the administrator console, navigate to Operators -> OperatorHub and search for "grafana".
-Install the operator to the opeinfra namespace.
+Install the operator in the openinfra namespace.

 When the operator has finished installing.
-Create the grafana resources, Grafana, GrafanaDataSource and grafana Dashboard by applying the manifests.
+Create the grafana resources; Grafana, GrafanaDataSource and Grafana Dashboard, by applying the manifests.

 First, verify successfull installation of the operator: